 - Professor Vernon Asper was a member of the first research team to investigate the BP oil spill in early May 2010 and continues to research the spill’s impact on the Gulf of Mexico.
 Take a look at some of the research that has been accomplished over the last five years.

 - Researchers are monitoring the water quality and pollutants in areas of the northern Gulf of Mexico.

-Several research centers in the department are responsible for a variety of ongoing research projects.
+Several research centers in the division are responsible for a variety of ongoing research projects.